NOTE:

 Special Thanks

-A special thank you to the Bernards Township Library for access to their history files and to the residents of Basking Ridge who shared their thoughts and experiences during the period.
-As a resident of Bernards Township and home to the Mr. Local History Project we are always amazed at what we find during these retrospectives.
+A special thank you to the Bernards Township Library for access to their history files and to the residents of Basking Ridge for sharing their thoughts and experiences during the period.
+As residents of Bernards Township and home to the Mr. Local History Project, we are always amazed at what we find during these retrospectives.
 Thanks all!

 UPDATE: